DARPA-ASKEM/terarium/packages/db-migration/README.md

-# TDS Database Migration
+# Database Migration

-Once run, this application will update the TDS database to the latest version (if needed) and then exit.
+Once run, this application will update the database to the latest version (if needed) and then exit.

 To migrate the database, create a new file in /resources/db/migration and add your SQL file there.
 You must prefix your file with the next version number (e.g. V1_35__what_i_am_changing.sql).